orbitmines/library/README.md

 *[[ONGOING Project Logistics]]*

 - [ ] **People:** Are there people who have compiled something like this yet?
-	- [ ] Are there people who have been thinking about game-invariant puzzles?
 	- [ ] There are probably many people who are thinking about something like this in the context of biology, and probably other fields too.
 Find out who?
 	- [ ] This could involve people who are interested in studying researchers/projects.
 Find out who?
 	- [ ] **Legal:** *Compile a list of people who need to be contacted for this: Just exclude the ones without open licenses. ; or if the project is big enough might as well contact all of them to lift the licenses*